cloudnative-pg/cloudnative-pg/docs/src/image_catalog.md

       image: ghcr.io/cloudnative-pg/postgresql:16.2
 ```

-A `Cluster` resource can reference an `ImageCatalog` or a `ClusterImageCatalog`
+A `Cluster` resource has the flexibility to reference either an `ImageCatalog`
-to specify the image to be used.
+or a `ClusterImageCatalog` to precisely specify the desired image.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1